 Life doesn’t always come with a map.

-You may be carrying grief that doesn’t look like grief.
+You may be carrying grief that doesn’t look like grief, and that’s okay.

-If any of this feels familiar, you are not alone, and you are not doing it wrong.
+If any of this feels familiar, remember that you are not alone.

-I lost my husband of 34 years in 2022, and this space grew out of the long, quiet work of learning who I was after profound loss.
+After losing my husband in 2022—just two weeks after we celebrated our 35th wedding anniversary—this space grew out of the long, quiet work of learning who I was after profound loss.

-The photo above is the first one I have of us, taken in 1986—early in a life that would be full, meaningful, and deeply shared.
+The photo above is the first one I have of us, taken in 1986, at the beginning of a life that would become full, meaningful, and deeply shared.

 Even before the strokes, my husband and I raised two boys together, sharing the demands and rhythms of family life.
 When he had his first stroke in 2018—followed by two more in the years that followed—the kind of strength required changed entirely.